 Coronavirus: The Use of Face Coverings

-Why are we asking people to wear face coverings?
+Why are we asking people to wear face coverings at the practice?

 Evidence suggests wearing a face covering does not protect you, but may protect others if you are infected with coronavirus.

-Coronavirus – or COVID-19 as it is also called – spreads via respiratory droplets between people in close quarters.
+Coronavirus spreads via respiratory droplets between people in close quarters.
 Droplets fly from our mouths and noses when we breathe, talk or sneeze.
 Other people can then breathe these in.
 Face coverings can help stop droplets from leaving your mouth or nose and someone else breathing them in.

 It’s really important you wear your face covering in the right way…..